OlenaShcherbakova/Sociodemographic_factors_complexity/README.md

 *   AUTOTYP (v1.0.1) <https://doi.org/10.5281/zenodo.6255206>

 GitHub locations:

 * EDGE-tree (v1.0.0) <https://github.com/rbouckaert/global-language-tree-pipeline/tree/v1.0.0>
 * Grambank (v1.0) <https://github.com/grambank/grambank/tree/v1.0>
 * Grambank-analysed (v1.0) <https://github.com/grambank/grambank-analysed/tree/v1.0>
 * Glottolog (v4.5) <https://github.com/glottolog/glottolog-cldf/tree/v4.5>
 * AUTOTYP (v1.01) <https://github.com/autotyp/autotyp-data/tree/v1.0.1>

-In this project, we use git submodules for data access for Grambank, AUTOTYP and Glottolog.
-In order to run all analysis "from scratch", it is necessary to initalise the submodules of this git repos.

-* grambank-analysed (v1.0), which in turn contains submodules for
-    - grambank (v1.0)
-    - AUTOTYP (v1.0.1)
-    - glottolog (v4.5)
-    - and a file with the MCCT EDGE-tree (v1.0.0)

-It is necessary that the git repos is cloned and that the above 4 submodules are initialised in order to run all scripts.
-The submodules are not checked out at the latest commit, but particular commits relevant for their versions.

-However, we have also made tables and files available derived from these sources in this repos so that users may run the analysis without engaging with git submodules.
+In this project, we fetch the data from the Zenodo locations by downloading a zip file and expanding it.
+We have also made tables and files available derived from these sources in this repos so that users may run the analysis without engaging with fetching from Zenodo.
 The scripts that generate these files are also found in this repository and can be run by users if they would like.

 ## Running data-wrangling, analysis and plotting scripts
 All scripts are written in R. The necessary scripts can be called